elsonel/Punk-Shop/README.md

 $ npm run dev
 ```

 Local front end is now accessible through http://localhost:3000.

 The backend server must also be running locally first or else an error will be thrown saying it can not fetch data.

-Whenever there is a commit to the master branch, it automatically triggers a build + deploy on Vercel’s end.
-Changes are reflected shortly on the production server.
-The front end platform polls data from the deployed back end platform to be displayed..

-A demo for the front end is deployed here: https://a1-frontend.vercel.app

 ## User Usage Instructions